fpgmaas/deptry/README.md

 ---

-_deptry_ is a command line tool to check for issues with dependencies in a poetry managed Python project, such as obsolete or missing dependencies.
+_deptry_ is a command line tool to check for issues with dependencies in a Python project, such as obsolete or missing dependencies.
+It supports the following types of projects:

+- Projects that use [Poetry](https://python-poetry.org/) and a corresponding _pyproject.toml_ file
+- Projects that use a _requirements.txt_ file according to the [pip](https://pip.pypa.io/en/stable/user_guide/) standards

-Dependency issues are detected by scanning for imported modules within all Python files in a directory and its subdirectories, and comparing those to the dependencies listed in pyproject.toml.
+Dependency issues are detected by scanning for imported modules within all Python files in a directory and its subdirectories, and comparing those to the dependencies listed in the project's requirements.

 ---